iamwfx/4680_5680_intro_uds/README.md

 4. Identify the limitations and potential biases in the data, data-generating processes, and tools and methods in addressing your research topic

 ## Class Structure
-Weeks 1-13: Every class will include a lecture with embedded code snippets to follow along to and an a brief exercise at the end of the class to practice the concept you just learned.
-We will also have six Practitioners Talk Series talks from 4:30 – 5:30pm on some Mondays.
+Weeks 1-13: Every class will include a lecture with embedded code snippets to follow along to and a brief exercise at the end of the class to practice the concept you just learned.
+We will also have six Practitioners Talk Series talks from 4:30 – 5:30 pm on some Mondays.
 There are four coding homeworks during this period

 Weeks 14-16: The last three weeks of the class will be devoted to a final project of your choosing that addresses an urban development question.
 The aim is to synthesize and further develop the skills you have learned throughout the course of the semester.
 The proposals for the project will be due Week 10.
 In class for Weeks 14 and 15, each project group or individual will meet with me to discuss your progress, technical or conceptual roadblocks, and next steps.
 Our last two classes of the semester will be devoted to final presentations.
 Your final projects will be due on May 19 at 11:59 pm.